 AR-10 308 AR Compatibility Reference Guide

-This website was born in 2006 as an attempt to bring some clarity to the confusion that surrounded the Armalite AR-10, DPMS LR-308 and Rock River Arms LAR-308 rifle platforms.
-These three brands were not the only 308 AR/AR-10’s at the time but they did dominate the market and the majority of the questions here and on the forum.
+This website was born in 2006 to bring some clarity to the confusion that surrounded the Armalite AR-10, DPMS LR-308, and Rock River Arms LAR-308 rifle platforms.
+These three brands were not the only 308 AR/AR-10’s at the time, but they did dominate the market and the majority of the questions here and on the forum.

 Today the AR-10, 308 AR landscape has changed tremendously.
-Armalite now offers the AR-10 in it’s preban configuration compatible with DPMS LR pattern magazines or more importantly Magpul LR magazines aka “308 PMAGS”.
+Armalite offers the AR-10 in its pre-ban configuration compatible with DPMS LR pattern magazines or, more importantly, Magpul LR magazines aka “308 PMAGS”.
 DPMS has modified the LR-308 several times.
-DPMS recently released the innovative DPMS GII which downsizes the LR-308 and brings it closer to the AR-15 in size and compatibility.
-Not to be outdone Mega Arms also has their own version of the G2.
+DPMS recently released the innovative DPMS GII, which downsizes the LR-308 and brings it closer to the AR-15 in size and compatibility.
+Not to be outdone, Mega Arms also has its version of the G2.

-The big change though as we predicted in 2006 shooters would seek out a rifle more powerful than the .223/5.56 AR-15 and what better choice than the father of the AR-15, the AR-10 (308 AR, AR308).
-Today nearly every AR-15 manufacturers now offers a .308 Winchester offering with many also including other short action calibers such as the 6.5 Creedmoor in their product mix.
-We had hoped that by now 308 AR/AR 308 designs would have standardized.
+The significant change though, as we predicted in 2006, shooters would seek out a rifle more potent than the .223/5.56 AR-15 and what better choice than the father of the AR-15, the AR-10 (308 AR, AR308).
+Today nearly every AR-15 manufacturers now offer a .308 Winchester offering, with many also including other short action calibers such as the 6.5 Creedmoor in their product mix.
+We had hoped that by now, 308 AR/AR 308 designs would have been standardized.
 That is simply not the case.
-Unfortunately the opposite is true.
+Unfortunately, the opposite is true.
 The AR-10/.308 AR market is now saturated with hardware.
-In an effort to differentiate themselves rifle manufacturers are taking substantial creative and artistic liberties in their designs.
+To differentiate themselves, rifle manufacturers are taking substantial creative and artistic liberties in their designs.

 All these changes made us realize a reboot of sorts was in order.
-There are simply too many .308 AR/AR-10 brands and model variations for us to know every detail.
-We will now publish what we know as we learn it in a dynamic fashion.
+There are too many .308 AR/AR-10 brands and model variations for us to know every detail.
+We will now publish what we know as we learn it dynamically.
 This page will grow to a series of pages.
 We encourage visitors to share what they learn as well as ask questions.
 Be patient with the questions as we are a small staff.
-If your need is urgent and you do not get a prompt response please ask on the forum and share the results back here on the main site.
+If your need is urgent and you do not get a prompt response, please ask on the forum and share the results back here on the main site.

 Anything 308 related is massively bigger than AR-15.
-While the DPMS GII bring the sizes closer they can never be equals.
+While the DPMS GII brings the sizes closer, they can never be equals.
 This is simple math.
 The .308 Winchester Cartridge is substantially longer than the .223/5.56.
 See for yourself.

-Safety Note: If your reading this page with the intent on building your own AR-10/.308 AR or upgrading a factory rifle it’s best if you have familiarity and prior experience with the AR-15 platform.
+Safety Note: If you’re reading this page with the intent of building your own AR-10/.308 AR or upgrading a factory rifle it’s best if you have familiarity and prior experience with the AR-15 platform.

 - Armalite AR-10 Bolt Carrier Groups should only be used with Armalite AR-10 Rifles or rifle barrels with an Armalite Barrel extension and it’